iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 For the remaining steps, you <strong>must</strong> know the Company IDs for the companies you will be interacting with.

-You can get a list of all your companies via [Get All Companies for Product Subscription](/api/product-subscription/#get-all-companies-for-product-subscription).
+You can get a list of all your companies via [Getting All Companies in a Product Subscription](/api/product-subscription/#getting-all-companies-in-a-product-subscription).

 ##### Example Request